an online exhibition of performance art on video

 February – September 2018

-Second Daytime is an exhibition presented by Ortega y Gasset Projects on the Ortega y Gasset website www.oygprojects.com/second-daytime.
-It is an exhibition of video documentation of women artists performing solo in locations outside of and nearby their studios, in new work created to premiere in this series.
+Second Daytime is an exhibition presented by Ortega y Gasset Projects.
+It's an exhibition of video documentation of women artists performing solo in locations outside of and nearby their studios, in new work created to premiere in this series.

 Looking back to the birth of video art when the Portapak became available, artists brought this previously unreachable technology into their studios to utilize it as a multi-tool.
 Because of its low cost, portability, and immediacy the tenor of much early video art was experimental, and used as a tool for protest and reflection on identity.
 Second Daytime seeks to use the medium of video in its essential way again, as an immediate, experimental art medium for poignant contemplation as well as social and political resistance.
 The artists vulnerability and strength are highlighted in these honest depictions.

-Each of the performance artists featured is recorded by the curator Sarah Rushford in the artists surroundings, using a single camera, available daylight only, little or no camera movement, and minimal editing.
+Each of the performance artists featured is recorded or shot with instruction by the curator Sarah Rushford , using a single camera, available daylight only, little or no camera movement, and minimal editing.
 Second Daytime will unfold over a period of several months beginning with Cayla Skillin-Brauchle who performed Conduit on January 26, 2018 at Willamette University in Salem Oregon, where she teaches and maintains her art practice.
 The second installment is a presentation of Dearest Pauline by Michele Jaquis who performed at Elysian Park in Los Angeles on March 19, 2018 and is a performative reading of letters from one hundred years ago in April 2018.
-The third is Can I Speak of Carnal Art by Martha Daghian who performed the piece in Portland OR where she works and maintains her art practice.
+The third is Can I Speak of Carnal Art by Martha Daghlian.
+She performed the work in May 2018 in Portland Oregon where she works and maintains her art practice.
 The last installment is La Vareada (the beating of the fruit trees) (shot by Calvin Burton) by Brooklyn artist Mónica Palma who climbs then performs in a tree near her studio.